replicatedhq/help-center/content/docs/kubernetes/packaging-an-application/volumes.md

 Replicated injects an initContainer into any pods that mount the shared filesystem to verify the mount succeeded.
 This will be the first initContainer in the pod.
+In the case of a failed mount, the initContainer will force delete the pod with grace-period=0.
+In order to delete the pod, Replicated binds a Role, `pod-deleter`, to the default service account in the application namespace that allows "delete" on pods in that namespace.
-This container will cause the pod to enter the state Init:CrashLoopBackoff in case of a failed mount.
+This will cause kubelet to rebuild the pod sandbox and retry the mount.
 This will prevent the application from losing data by inadvertently writing to the ephemeral container filesystem instead of the shared filesystem.
-When a pod is found in this state, it should be force deleted with `kubectl -n <namespace> delete pod <pod> --force --grace-period=0`.
-This will cause kubelet to rebuild the pod sandbox and retry the mount.

 {{< linked_headline "Resources" >}}